wp-insider/woocommerce-paypal-pro/woocommerce-paypal-pro/readme.txt

 == Changelog ==

+= WIP 2.9.11 =
+- Updated the secure checkout admin notice message to include a link to the advanced settings menu so it is easy to find.

 = 2.9.10 =
 - Added a new filter hook "wcpprog_invnum_woo_order_number".
 It allows customization of the invoice number field.